speleolinux/uisic/docs/glossary.md

-# Cave and Karst Glossary
+# Cave and Karst Glossary Development

 Currently the UISIC's Cave and Karst Glossary project is available at
 <https://uisic.uis-speleo.org/lexgloss.html>